If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 And again, don’t let this be your only introduction to Carlyle.
 To repeat the course: Chartism, then the Latter-Day Pamphlets, then Shooting Niagara, then the Occasional Discourse.
 If this doesn’t stretch your skull, nothing will.

-This paragraph has proven to be one of the most controversial in the Moldbug corpus.
-Some feign outrage at the notion that “Africans made good slaves,” even though the observation that 17th-century Spaniards and Englishmen found Africans to be better slaves than Indians is hardly controversial (how else to explain the transatlantic slave trade?).
-Moreover, this observation is descriptive, not normative—it’s analysis, not advocacy.
+1. This paragraph has proven to be one of the most controversial in the Moldbug corpus.
+Some feign outrage at the notion that “Africans tended to make good slaves,” intentionally misreading this as an endorsement of the idea, while also stripping it of critical historical context.
+But the observation that 17th-century Spaniards and Englishmen found Africans to be better slaves than Indians is hardly controversial—how else to explain the transatlantic slave trade?

-Meanwhile, there are those who fret about the suggestion that “genetic differences” between different human populations might account for some of their differences in behavior.
+Meanwhile, there are those who fret about the suggestion that genetic differences between different populations might account for some of their differences in behavior.
 Such people would do well to educate themselves on the actual research on the subject, as well as to consult their local dictionary regarding the word parsimonious.
-Genetic differences aren’t the only explanation for the source of the observed disparity—just the simplest (most parsimonious) one.↑
+Genetic differences aren’t the only explanation for the source of the observed disparity—just the simplest (most parsimonious) one.